hdrz/bagatto-story/README.md

 ## Fast start:

-To build the site, install or build Janet and Bagatto (in-depth installation instructions are available in the Bagatto manual), download this repo or clone it, `cd` into this directory (the one containing `index.janet`), and then run
+To build the site:
+- install or build Janet and Bagatto (in-depth installation instructions are available in the Bagatto manual)
+- download this repo or clone it
+- `cd` into this directory (the one containing `index.janet`),
+- and then run --

 ```janet
 bag index.janet